dj-louw/nanoview-wifi-bridge/README.md

 # NanoView Wifi Bridge
 This project will create a wifi bridge intended to connect your Nanoview power monitor to the rest of the world.

+This project is heavily inspired by and based on the work done by Denvera at https://github.com/denvera/esp32-nanoview.
+All the serial wrangling and decoding is compliments of their efforts.

 ## Hardware
 This project makes use of an ESP32, that connects directly to the NanoHub serial line.